nichollsh/AGNI/docs/src/manual/index.md

 # Development manual

+## Contributing
+If you are interested in contributing to the model, please contact the developers using the information on the main page.

 ## Coding style
 - Indentation uses 4 spaces, no tabs.
 - Function names should be lowercase, with words separated by underscores .